enzodesena/covid-listening-project/README.md

 The project uses the database of the National Center for Biotechnology Information (NCBI), which is being updated every day with new COVID-19 sequences coming from research centres across the world.
 The website is available here: [NCBI Covid-19 page](https://www.ncbi.nlm.nih.gov/genbank/sars-cov-2-seqs/)

 The data is parsed and downloaded using the [covid-genome-matlab-parser](https://github.com/enzodesena/covid-genome-matlab-parser).
-The rest of the software will be made available soon.
-In the meantime, contact enzodesena AT gmail DOT com if interested.

 ## How the comparison is run